ANTHRAX - Peace Sells...But Who's Buying?

 The band recently released a 25th anniversary remastered edition of the album, which also includes a previously unreleased concert from 1987.
 Megadeth plays songs from their first two releases, and it’s a very solid set, especially for those who prefer the band’s early material.
 Superfans and those with some extra cash might want to skip the 2 CD version and go with the deluxe box set.

 Etan Rosenbloom – I personally prefer Rust in Peace, but 25 years on, Peace Sells…But Who’s Buying? still stands out among all the other thrash albums from the mid-’80s.
-Mustaine’s songwriting was so diverse compared to that of his contemporaries, and his distinctive vocal style – a combination of snide growls, roared melodies and spoken asides – grants the charisma that allow his politically-charged lyrics to shine.
-Thrash metal wasn’t all partying and high tops, and Peace Sells epitomizes the more thoughtful wing of ’80s thrash.
+Mustaine’s songwriting was so diverse compared to that of his contemporaries, and his distinctive vocal style – a combination of snide growls, roared melodies, and spoken asides – grants the charisma that allows his politically charged lyrics to shine.
+Thrash metal wasn’t all partying and high tops and Peace Sells epitomizes the more thoughtful wing of ’80s thrash.

-Grover XIII – I tend to prefer Rust In Peace for my quick Megadeth fix, but Peace Sells is an undisputed classic.
+Grover XIII – I tend to prefer Rust In Peace for my quick Megadeth fix, but Peace Sells…But Who’s Buying? is an undisputed classic.
 The bassline on the title track is usually enough to give me a half-boner.

 But let’s not nitpick the title too much, after all, it doesn’t matter.
 Instead, I’m gonna nitpick the songs.

 I’m just gonna talk about the title track… First of all, can we really call it “the title track”?
 Correct me if I’m wrong, but the song is called “Peace Sells”, that’s it.
 Why have common sense about the song, but write a long-ass title for the album?